Rythmatics/D3Up.com-Lang/README.md

 D3Up.com-Lang
 =============

-The Language Files used for D3Up.com
+This GitHub repository contains the Language Files used for D3Up.com.

-Want to help translate the site?
+Want to help translate D3Up.com into more languages?
+---

+Then you're in the right place.
+This repository contains all of the language files used on the website and anyone can contribute to it's modification.
+I will be updating this documentation to clarify the process as I find better ways to explain it.

+Getting Started
 ---

 If you're not familiar with Github and Pull Requests, here's a basic step by step guide on how you can contribute!